jhartz/gradefast/docs/yaml-format.md

  - `check zipfiles` (boolean) - OPTIONAL (default: false) - Whether to check if any zipfiles in the directory also match `regex` (without the trailing `.zip`) and, if there isn't already a matching folder, extract the zipfiles.
+ - `check files` (list) - OPTIONAL (default: []) - Whether to check if
+   any normal files in the directory also match `regex`.
+This should be a list of file extensions that are appended on to the end of `regex` to indicate files to look for.
+If matching files are found, they are *moved* to a folder that matches the name of the file, unless such a folder already exists.

 ## Commands section